vanmars/galactic-age-calculator/README.md

 _There are no known bugs at this time._

 Items to Improve:
-* Resize planet cards and images
+* Tweak image sizing on planet cards so cards are all of equal height
 * Add extra functions page to fulfill all futher exploration challenges.
-* check for ways to refactor code.

 ## Support and contact details